QT-DoG: Quantization-aware Training for Domain Generalization: Domain Generalization by Quantization

-where $ \mathcal{L}(\vw) $ is the loss at the original weights $ \vw $, $ \nabla L(\vw)$ is the gradient of the loss at $ \vw $, and $\mathcal{H} = \nabla^2 L(\vw)$ is the Hessian matrix, which contains second-order partial derivatives of the loss function with respect to the weights, representing the curvature of the loss surface.
+When noise is introduced via quantization, second-order Taylor series approximation of the loss function for the perturbed weights $\vw+\Delta$ can be expressed as where $ \mathcal{L}(\vw) $ is the loss at the original weights $ \vw $, $ \nabla L(\vw)$ is the gradient of the loss at $ \vw $, and $\mathcal{H} = \nabla^2 L(\vw)$ is the Hessian matrix, which contains second-order partial derivatives of the loss function with respect to the weights, representing the curvature of the loss surface.

 Eq.~\ref{quantization_noise} shows how the quantization noise $\Delta$ interacts with the curvature $\mathcal{H}$ of the loss function.
 In regions with large curvature (sharp minima), the Hessian $\mathcal{H}$ has large eigenvalues, and even small perturbations $\Delta$ result in large increases in the loss~\cite{dinh2017sharp}.
-In contrast, in flat regions (small eigenvalues of $\mathcal{H}$), the loss remains nearly unchanged for small perturbations, encouraging convergence to these flat minima.
-Therefore, this new loss function with noise induced by quantization encourages model to find a flatter minimum.
+In contrast, in flat regions (small eigenvalues of $\mathcal{H}$), the loss remains nearly unchanged for small perturbations.
+Quantization noise acts as an implicit regularizer by introducing perturbations $\Delta$ that disrupt the model’s weight updates.
+In sharper minima, where the Hessian $\mathcal{H}$ eigenvalues are large, small noise significantly increases the loss, causing the model to "escape" these regions and search for flatter, more stable minima.
+In flatter regions, where the Hessian $\mathcal{H}$ eigenvalues are small, the noise has less impact, helping the model settle into these regions with lower loss.
+This encourages convergence to solutions that are less sensitive to small changes in the input or model parameters, which is beneficial for out-of-distribution (OOD) generalization.

 In the case of quantization-aware training, the induced noise $\Delta$ is influenced by the quantization bin width or the quantizer step size $s$, and thus ranges between $- \frac{s}{2}$ and $+ \frac{s}{2}$.
 This $s$ is directly dependent on the quantization levels or the bit-width chosen for weight quantization.
 As the number of bits per weight decreases, the amount of induced noise increases.
 Hence, the impact of the additional noise can be weighed by choosing an optimal bit-width.
 As will be shown in Section~\ref{experiments}, certain bit-widths thus yield better and flatter minima that enhance generalization.
-However, if we induce too much noise(very low bit-precision), the weight update rule is dominated by the noise, and the model converge to sub-optimal solutions as shown in the appendix.
+However, if we induce too much noise(very low bit-precision), it introduces over-regularization.
+This excessive noise can overly restrict the search space, preventing the model from reaching a good solution.
+Instead, the optimization process may focus on minimizing the loss in a way that avoids sharp regions, but sacrifices the ability to find true minimum of the loss function.
+This is also evident in Table 10 in the appendix.

 Moreover,~\citet{Rissanen1978, schmid_flat_minima} show that a flatter minimum corresponds to a low complexity network and requires fewer bits of information per weight.
 More importantly,~\citet{schmid_flat_minima} demonstrates the importance of the bit-precision of the network weights and adds a regularization term in the loss function that seeks to lower the weight bit-precision to lead to flatter minima.
 Here, by using quantization, we are explicitly reducing bit-precision of the network weights, thus achieving the same goal.